 These sorts of churches have a great show.
 The “bells and whistle” are the main thing, reinforced by the personality of the main speaker.
 Although many focused programs might exist to complement the “show,” the reality often is that these all aim to get people in the building.
 The bigger the personality on the stage, the more butts will fill the seats.

 I’m not saying that churches with leaders who have strong personalities are all bad.
 A strong teaching pastor(s) can be a great gift to a church, for instance.
 When this situation goes wrong is when the “event” becomes more important than justice, community, and peacemaking.
 Many churches that fell into the personality trap have actually refocused around serving in the community and growing in Christ.
-When this happens, we should affirm such churches.
+When this happens, we should affirm such churches.3) A church that feels more like a social action club and less like a committed worshiping community of Jesus followers.

 I’ve been to some churches that feel like they are a club for doing great things in the world.
 They serve the poor, they include everyone, and they worship the goodness of the human spirit.
 Wait… the human spirit or the Holy Spirit?
 Therein lies the dilemma.